 The RCMP members of No.1 Provost Company wore standard Canadian army uniforms with RCMP insignia.
 The RCMP cap badge was initially worn on the Field Service cap by Other Ranks and on the Service Dress cap by Officers.
 After 1942, all ranks in the field normally wore the khaki beret.
-Officer's cap badges were in gilt or bronze.
+Officer's cap badges were authorized in gilt or bronze, but many officers didn't go to the expense of buying special badges.
 A wire version of the officer's cap badge exists, but was rarely worn by officers in No. 1 Provost Company.
 Other rank's cap badges were brass.
 A coloured cloth backing was often worn behind both the officer's and other rank's cap badges.
 This backing was either dark blue, a traditional colour of the RCMP or scarlet, the authorized colour of the Canadian Provost Corps.
 The shape of the backing followed the general outline of the cap badge.

 Cloth printed or embroidered shoulder titles were worn on the battledress by all ranks.
 These cloth badges and the RCMP brassard were the only insignia unique to No. 1 Provost Company, metal badges and buttons being standard RCMP issue.